Ernest Lawson: Later years

 Though his work was sought after by important collectors in the 1910s and 1920s, such as John Quinn, Duncan Phillips, Albert C. Barnes, and Ferdinand Howald, who single-handedly built the modern collection of the Columbus Museum of Art, Lawson did not maintain a high profile in the American art world as Precisionism, the artists of the Alfred Stieglitz circle (e.g., Georgia O'Keeffe, John Marin, Charles Demuth), and other adventurous movements and individuals took center stage.

 Eventually, he left New York.
 Lawson visited Florida when he befriended Katherine and Royce Powell, his close friends and patrons who lived there.
 He first stayed with them in Coral Gables in 1931, and he returned there often, moving permanently to Florida in 1936.
 In his last years, he completed a post office mural in Short Hills, New Jersey (no longer extant), but he focused primarily on painting the Florida landscape.
 Depressed and in declining health, he drowned under mysterious circumstances in 1939, apparently while swimming on Miami Beach.
 Friends wondered if Lawson's death had been a suicide.

-Lawson's work is little-known today compared to that of many of his friends and associates, but his best paintings can be found in the collections of many North American art museums.
+Today, Lawson's work can be found in the collections of many North American art museums.
 Robert Henri insisted that, among landscape artists, he was "the biggest we have had since Winslow Homer."
 Duncan Phillips referred to him as a "great romanticist."
-Aside from their qualities as well-made landscapes, Lawson's works have an interesting secondary life today as a record of the twilight of pastoral Manhattan.
+Aside from being well-made landscapes, Lawson's works have a secondary life today as a record of the twilight of pastoral Manhattan.
 The Cathedral of Saint John the Divine, in Lawson's 1903 painting of that title, is being erected in the midst of a woodland not far from the campus of Columbia University and the roar of the El.
 His Washington Heights of springtime foliage and glens and rowboats is today a thriving Dominican neighborhood, robustly urban, packed with people and buildings, subject of the Broadway musical In the Heights.
-Lawson's paintings remind viewers of a world that vanished entirely in the space of a few decades.
+Lawson's paintings depict a world that vanished entirely in the space of a few decades.